Advertiser Disclosure

 Advertiser Disclosure: The credit card and banking offers that appear on this site are from credit card companies and banks from which MoneyCrashers.com receives compensation.
 This compensation may impact how and where products appear on this site, including, for example, the order in which they appear on category pages.
 MoneyCrashers.com does not include all banks, credit card companies or all available credit card offers, although best efforts are made to include a comprehensive list of offers regardless of compensation.
 Advertiser partners include American Express, Chase, U.S. Bank, and Barclaycard, among others.

 Not all jobs require extensive experience or years of postsecondary education.
-Some entry-level jobs pay quite well, and many offer paid on-the-job training or apprenticeships too.
+Some entry-level jobs pay quite well, and many offer paid on-the-job training or apprenticeships.

 Using data compiled by the Bureau of Labor Statistics (BLS), we surveyed hundreds of jobs that don’t require much experience to build this list of the best-paid entry-level jobs for U.S. workers.

-For the most part, this list favors positions with manageable on-the-job training requirements and faster-than-average growth potential.
+This list mostly favors positions with manageable on-the-job training requirements and faster-than-average growth potential.
 In other words, employers are creating these positions faster than the overall job growth rate.

 No Formal Credentials Required

-These jobs require no formal certificates, degrees, or licenses.
+These jobs do not require formal certificates, degrees, or licenses.
 However, most require at least some on-the-job training or apprenticeship work.

 1. Delivery Driver